The transaction layer of CockroachDB's architecture implements support for ACID transactions by coordinating concurrent operations.

 Whenever a write occurs, its timestamp is checked against the timestamp cache.
 If the timestamp is less than the timestamp cache's latest value, we attempt to push the timestamp for its transaction forward to a later time.
 Pushing the timestamp might cause the transaction to restart in the second phase of the transaction (see read refreshing).

-Each CockroachDB range tracks a property called its closed timestamp, which means that no new writes can ever be introduced below that timestamp.
-The closed timestamp advances continuously, and lags the current time by some target interval.
-If the range receives a write at a timestamp less than its closed timestamp, the write is forced to change its timestamp, which might result in a transaction retry error (see read refreshing).
+Each CockroachDB range tracks a property called its closed timestamp, which means that no new writes can ever be introduced at or below that timestamp.
+The closed timestamp is advanced continuously on the leaseholder, and lags the current time by some target interval.
+As the closed timestamp is advanced, notifications are sent to each follower.
+If a range receives a write at a timestamp less than or equal to its closed timestamp, the write is forced to change its timestamp, which might result in a transaction retry error (see read refreshing).

 In other words, a closed timestamp is a promise by the range's leaseholder to its follower replicas that it will not accept writes below that timestamp.
 Generally speaking, the leaseholder continuously closes timestamps a few seconds in the past.